Customizing annotation permissions

-PSPDFKit for Web allows you to control the actions that can be performed by users on a loaded document.
+Nutrient Web SDK allows you to control the actions that can be performed by users on a loaded document.

-There are different ways in which you can set the permissions depending on whether you’re using a Standalone or Server-Backed setup.
+There are different ways in which you can set the permissions depending on whether or not you’re using Web SDK with Document Engine.
 They can be categorized as follows:

 These permissions are enforced on the viewer and are applicable on all the documents loaded in the viewer.
-They can be specified on the client side or on server side (if you have a Server-Backed setup) using the JSON Web Token (JWT).
+They can be specified on the client side or on server side (if you have a Web SDK with Document Engine setup) using the JSON Web Token (JWT).
 These permissions aren’t included in the PDF once they’re exported.

-These permissions work for both standalone and server setups.
+These permissions work for both standalone Web SDK and with Document Engine.

 PSPDFKit.load({